,

 The Madonna and Child painted in Rome by Orazio gentileschi around 1610, and the Madonna of the Straw by Antoon van Dyck, painted in Genoa between 1625 and 1627, have been compared with one another in the "Galleria nobile" of Palazzo Corsini alla Lungara in Rome, the room destined to house the masterpieces selected by Cardinal Neri Maria Corsini, since the 18th century.

-Approximately ten years separate the two paintings, which are two different interpretations of the so-called "Madonna of the Milk", a highly successful iconography that was created to tangibly visualise Mary's role as the mother of Christ.
+Approximately fifteen years separate the two paintings, which are two different interpretations of the so-called "Madonna of the Milk", a highly successful iconography that was created to tangibly visualise Mary's role as the mother of Christ.

 Gentileschi's painting bears witness to the novelty of Caravaggio's revolution and of painting "from nature", which transforms the sacred theme into an intimate, everyday moment.
 The essence of the work lies entirely in the very human exchange of glances between the mother and her son, who reaches out his hand to pull on her robe.
 If it were not for the halo and the habitual red and blue colours of her robe, the Virgin could be any ordinary girl, dressed according to the Roman Fashion of the time, as could the Child in his bright yellow robe.